Tired of spending money on routine auto repair expenses? You may be able to save time and money by doing some of the work yourself.

 Here’s a video to walk you through it.

 Although these DIY repairs may get you back on the road, they may not be long-term solutions.
-If your problems persist, take it to a mechanic whom you trust.
+If your problems persist, take your vehicle to a trustworthy mechanic.